cupidbow20000/cupidbow20000/README.md

  </abc>
 </h2>

-I’m a software engineer with concentration in Blockchain and Full Stack Engineering.
-I love writing JavaScript, Typescript.
-I have worked as a full stack engineer building large scale distributed systems.
-Outside of my passion for building large scale distributed systems, I am interested in the future of work and how it will help transform startup development in the world.
+Experienced Senior Full Stack and Blockchain Developer with over 6 years of experience in developing web applications, blockchain solutions, and decentralized finance (DeFi) platforms.
+Proficient in multiple programming languages including JavaScript, TypeScript, Python, and Solidity.
+Strong background in designing and deploying smart contracts on various blockchain platforms such as Ethereum, Binance Smart Chain, and Polygon.
+Demonstrated expertise in front-end development using ReactJS, Vue.js, and AngularJS.
+Passionate about leveraging emerging technologies to build scalable and secure solutions that meet business requirements.
+I am interested in the future of work and how it will help transform startup development in the world.
 - 🔭 I’m currently working on Exploring blockchain technologies.
 - 👯 I’m looking to collaborate on any Nodejs, Python or blockchain project.
 - 💬 Ask me about Fullstack development, distributed systems, JavaScript, TypeScript, Nodejs, Python and Blockachain technology.